uvaai/pdp/_schedules/1 Fall 2020/index.md

 ## Acknowledgements

-This course has been designed by Martijn Stegeman and Ivo van Vulpen.
+This course was designed by Martijn Stegeman, Ivo van Vulpen, Simon Pauw and Tim Doolan.

 It is partially based on many great programming resources that have been published as Open Courseware under a [Creative Commons license](https://creativecommons.org).
 The resulting work itself is also published under the <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/80x15.png" /></a> <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.
 Feel free to re-use!
 If you would like to use the work commercially, please send an e-mail for arranging a license.